Avoid These Metals for Your First Body Piercings

 Thinking about getting a metal body piercing?
 Before piercing your chin, nose, ears or navel, you should take precautions because the wrong metals may cause skin irritation or an allergic reaction.
 After all, there are only a few types of metals suitable for body piercing jewelry and implants.

-Metals That May Be Absorbed Into the Body
+Metals That Could Be Absorbed

 Metals That Commonly Contain Lead